 Turkey Tail Mushroom – This has been used in Chinese medicine for over 2,000 years.
 It has naturally occurring antioxidants that vastly improve the immune system, and has been shown to have a positive effect against cancer cells.

-Turmeric/Curcumin – Turmeric, also called curcumin, is an anti-inflammatory that has shown the ability to target and kill cancer cells, as well as inhibit their growth and ability to spread.
+Turmeric/Curcumin – Turmeric, also called curcumin, is an anti-inflammatory.
+It has shown the ability to target and kill cancer cells, as well as inhibit their growth and ability to spread.
 It can have a blood-thinning effect, so taper off before any surgeries.

-Oils can be mixed into food, and capsule pills can be placed/hidden within their normal food for many dogs.
+Oils can be mixed into food, and capsule pills can be placed or hidden within their normal food for many dogs.
 They can be given wrapped in a treat such as cheese or meat for pickier dogs.